-Real GetResponse review (2017 update) from real people on Twitter to help you make the best informed decision if you should buy email marketing software from GetResponse.
+Real GetResponse review (2020 update) from real people on Twitter to help you make the best-informed decision about whether you should buy email marketing software from GetResponse.

-GetResponse label themselves the world’s easiest email marketing software to use to send out email newsletters, campaigns, online surveys and follow-up autoresponders.
+GetResponse labels itself as the world’s easiest email marketing software to use to send out email newsletters, campaigns, online surveys and follow-up autoresponders.

 GetResponse offers plenty of powerful features that have exceeded what most marketers would expect from an email marketing service provider.

 There are a lot of unique features that make GetResponse stand out, not least of which are the landing page creator and the ability to engage your contacts through live Webinars.

 GetResponse offers a variety of premium email marketing plans.
 There’s also a free trial plan that you can try for free for 30 days and build an email list of up to 250 subscribers.

 GetResponse’s cheapest email marketing plan is 15.00 per month.